hseung88/loren/README.md

-# Low-Rank Curvature for Zeroth-Order Optimization in LLM Fine-tuning
+# Low-Rank Curvature for Zeroth-Order Optimization in LLM Fine-Tuning

 This repository provides the official implementation of **LOREN**, a curvature-aware zeroth-order (ZO) optimization method for efficient fine-tuning of LLMs.
 LOREN adaptively learns a **low-rank curvature preconditioner** and integrates